enpage/enpage/docs/guides/templates/css.md

 :::

-When encountering a pseudo component in the Enpage Editor, the site owner will be able to customize the styles of all elements with the same `ep-component` attribute at once.
+When encountering a pseudo component in the Upstart Editor, the site owner will be able to customize the styles of all elements with the same `ep-component` attribute at once.

 ## General styling guidelines